Guide

 - The top decile has a pricing problem, not a cost problem.
 They are using the product as designed; the pricing is wrong for their usage pattern.
 The fix is contract restructuring or usage-based pricing, not engineering optimization.

 - The middle two cohorts are the strategic core.
-They are profitable, scaling, and the place where retention investment pays off most.
+Profitable, scaling, and the place where retention investment pays off most.

-- The aggregate gross margin (let's say 58%) hides everything important.
+- The aggregate gross margin (58% in this example) hides everything important.
 It is a useful headline number for investors.
 It is a useless number for management decisions.

 What "healthy" looks like

 The last row is the most important leading indicator.
-If AI spend is growing faster than revenue, your gross margin is compressing every quarter and the unit economics are getting worse, not better.
-If AI spend growth is below revenue growth, you are gaining operating leverage on the variable cost side and your business is improving.
+If AI spend is growing faster than revenue, gross margin is compressing every quarter.
+If AI spend growth is below revenue growth, you are gaining operating leverage on the variable cost side and the business is improving.

 The value capture question

-Beneath the math is a strategic question that AI-native founders have to answer: how much of the revenue from AI-derived value gets captured by the AI provider, vs. by you?
+Beneath the math is a strategic question every AI-native founder has to answer: how much of the value your product creates gets captured by you versus by the inference provider?

 The thin-wrapper problem.
-If your product is mostly a prompt template plus a chat UI, the customer is paying you for a marginal value-add over what they could build themselves with an OpenAI key.
-Your gross margin will compress to roughly the value of the marginal effort.
-This is unsustainable; the wrapper either thickens (add proprietary data, workflows, integrations) or the business commodifies.
+If your product is mostly a prompt template plus a chat UI, the customer is paying for a marginal value-add over what they could build with an OpenAI key.
+Gross margin will compress to roughly the value of that marginal effort.
+The wrapper either thickens or the business commodifies.

 The proprietary-data moat.
-If your product depends on data you have that the customer cannot easily replicate, you can charge a premium that the LLM cost does not erode.
-Gross margins remain healthy.
-The vast majority of AI-native B2B winners are following this pattern.
+If your product depends on data the customer cannot replicate, you can charge a premium that LLM cost does not erode.
+Most AI-native B2B winners are following this pattern.

-Unit economics analysis is what tells you which pattern you are in.
-If your top-decile customers are at 20% contribution margin, the value is not flowing to you fast enough — either the price is too low or the LLM cost is too high.
-If your top-decile customers are at 50% contribution margin, you have a moat and the math is working.
+Unit economics analysis shows which pattern you are in.
+Top-decile customers at 20% contribution margin means value is not flowing to you fast enough.
+Top-decile customers at 50% means the math is working.

 How to instrument